thefrontside/auth0-simulator-spike/README.md

 # auth0-simulator

-This package provides an https server that mimics the requests and responses of a real auth0 server.
+This package provides an https server that mimics the responses of a real auth0 server.

 ## CONFIG